backlineint/webcomponents-wtf/slides/presentation.md

 <br>
 # So I should :heart: Web Components.
 <br>
-# So why aren't they part of my workflow? :cold_sweat:
+# So why weren't they part of my workflow? :cold_sweat:

 ---
 # [fit] Warning: not an expert